7 Essential Features for Your Online Public Engagement Toolkit

 4. Discussion forums

-However, conversations on a discussion forum can get heated — trolls and spammers can derail the conversation and create a crude, unwelcoming environment that deters well-intentioned citizens from participating.
-Learn more about problems caused by anonymity and how to mitigate it.
+However, conversations on a discussion forum can get heated — trolls and bots can derail the conversation and create a crude, unwelcoming environment that deters well-intentioned citizens from participating.
+Learn five best practices for mitigating issues and facilitating productive online.

 Going beyond the whats and whys, many online public consultations require a more spatial approach — the “where”.
-In the Town of Wolfville’s Municipal Planning Review, they asked residents to identify locations for public art.
-This was a much more interactive and easy option than asking people to describe or write down the addresses of suitable areas.
+In the City of Yellowknife’s consultation on its Food and Agriculture Strategy, participants could label existing food assets (places where people can grow, prepare, share, buy, receive or learn about food) on a map.
+This was a much more interactive and easy option than asking people to describe or write down the addresses of existing locations.

 Other examples may include asking residents to mark on a map where they would like to see more street lighting, or indicate problem areas in their neighbourhood which might require more traffic calming features or stop signs.